-BEACH BLANKET BURCH Shake out your beach blanket and get your tickets for the 2020 30A Songwriter's Festival featuring PB and living legend Fats Kaplin with headliner John Prine, Brian Wilson, Tanya Tucker, the dbs, Aaron Lee Tasjan, Birds of Chicago, Robyn Hitchcock, and many more.
+BURCH AT 30A Tickets for the 2020 30A Songwriter's Festival featuring PB and living legend Fats Kaplin with pals John Prine, Brian Wilson, Tanya Tucker, the dbs, Aaron Lee Tasjan, Birds of Chicago, Robyn Hitchcock, are sold out but day passes can still be purchased.
 Visit the website for details.

 LOVING JIM RIDLEY Don't miss People Only Die of Love in Movies, the collected film writing of Jim Ridley.
 Jim's passing in 2016 left the Nashville community he championed heartbroken and his essay on Jacques Demy's The Umbrellas of Cherbourg sums up our feelings of gratitude to have known his friendship."When I watch it now, it reminds me of the doorjamb in my grandmother’s house with my height marked in pencil over the years, or the dresser with my own children’s measurements notched along the edge.
 In it I see the person I was and the person I turned out to be, but the object itself will always be the same.
 It will wait, forever."

 MISS THE MISSISSIPPI AND YOU Ken Burns' Country Music documentary is showing on NPT Passport.
 If you've missed it, put down the phone, get some chicken & dumplings, and gander at Episode 1 featuring the Carter Family and the Blue Yodeler, Jimmie Rodgers.
 Until a major JR documentary comes along, this will serve as the best introduction to the strange and miraculous tale of the vagabond turned proto rock star who set a new course for American music.